A Guide To Investing: Reader Request On Call Risk

-I follow a number of preferred shares in the mortgage REIT sector along with a couple of baby bonds.
-I’ve been asked questions about call risk multiple times and wanted to answer a question for all readers.
+I follow a number of preferred shares in the mortgage REIT sector, along with a couple of baby bonds.
+I've been asked questions about call risk multiple times and wanted to answer a question for all readers.

-Here’s the list of preferred shares & baby bonds I follow:
+Here's the list of preferred shares and baby bonds I follow:

 |